 2.8.
 Financial Information

-Any kind of data that seems to be related to financial transactions, including credit card numbers, bank account details, or other financial data, shouldn’t be taken using Google Analytics.
+Any data that seems to be related to financial transactions, including credit card numbers, bank account details, or other financial data, shouldn’t be taken using Google Analytics.

 2.9.
 Information about Location

-Google Analytics is a powerful tool that can help in analyzing and seeking information about any kind of user.
+Google Analytics is a powerful tool that can help analyze and seek information about any user.
 It helps detect the geographical location of the website.
 This tool can provide proof in any criminal case and can even provide with utmost safety.

 Google Analytics can be even helpful if there have to be any records present for any mishappenings.
 As criminal cases are increasing in every part of the world, it has become a dire need to keep track of the location of each individual.